-Send us your resume for review
+- 3. Send us your resume to review

-- Send your resume as a Word document
+• Send your resume as a Word document

-- Allow 3-4 days for review
+• Allow 3 to 4 days for review

-Apply to 10 internships & follow up
+- 4. Apply to 10-15 internships, then follow up

 - Apply to ten internships, and follow up within two weeks.
 Once your resume and supporting documents are complete, apply to internships.
 We urge you to apply to ten internships and recommend following up with each organization two weeks after you apply to ensure your materials were received.
-If the organization is unresponsive, contact the Washington Program staff for our assistance.
+If the organization is unresponsive, contact the Washington Program staff for assistance.

-Prepare for your interviews
+- 5. Prepare for your interviews

 - If an organization wants to interview you, they will usually contact you by phone or email to set up a phone interview.
 Research the organization and have questions for your interviewers.
 Go through the tough questions in the interview section of the resource manual and prepare bullet point notes to refer to in your interview.
 Hold mock interviews with your friend/yourself so you become comfortable answering these questions.
 Test yourself by recording your answers and thinking of ways to improve upon your answers.

-Evaluate your opportunities
+- 6. Evaluate your opportunities

 Consider your career goals after graduating and how this internship can prepare you for them.

 If you have only received one offer, consider:

-- How close am I to when I leave for DC?
+• How close am I to when I leave for DC?
 Is it worth waiting to hear from another internship?

-- Have I heard from or when will I hear from other internships?
+• Have I heard from or when will I hear from other internships?
 (If no, follow up)

-- How risky would it be to not take this internship?
+• How risky would it be to not take this internship?

-Secure an internship
+- 7. Secure an internship

 - You are responsible for securing an internship before traveling to Washington, DC.
 Once you have accepted an internship, complete the I Secured an Internship form.